 Roll Out of Local Energy Communities

-a cooperative research project
+a cooperative research project has ended in 2022

 ROLECS strives at testing theory on 10 complementary pilot sites where key question can be asked: